-Since January 2009, the National Monument has been designated as a protected area.
+Since January 2009, the National Monument has been designated a protected area.
 Commercial fishing and resource mining are forbidden in this area.
-Travelers wishing to visit must get a special permit, which is usually only granted to researchers.
+Travelers wishing to visit must get a special permit, usually only granted to researchers.

 3. South Georgia Marine Protected Area